xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+You will be Told about it Tomorrow.
+Go Home and Prepare Thyself.